Shatter Me

-Shatter Me is a Young adult fiction dystopian romantic thriller written by Tahereh Mafi, published on November 15, 2011.
-The book is narrated by Juliette, an 17 year-old girl with a lethal touch and is unusual in that it contains passages and lines that have been crossed out like a diary entry.
-Shatter Me is the first of a series of seven books.
-The second book in the series, Unravel Me, was published on February 5, 2013.
-The third book, Ignite Me, was published on February 4, 2014.
-The fourth book, Restore Me, was published on March 6, 2018.
-The fifth book, Defy Me, was published on April 2, 2019.
-The sixth book, Imagine Me, was published on March 31, 2020.
-The seventh and final book, Believe Me, was published on November 11, 2021.
+Shatter Me is a young adult fiction dystopian romantic thriller written by Tahereh Mafi, published on November 15, 2011.
+The book is narrated by Juliette, a 17 year-old girl with a lethal touch.
+The book deviates from the typical writing approach, instead being printed with multiple scribbled out lines and words, reading as more a diary than a novel.
+Shatter Me is the first of a series of seven books along with five novellas.

-Mafi has stated that she drew inspiration from "an interest in human nature and [humanity's] ability to overcome great obstacles".
+Mafi has stated that she drew inspiration from "an interest in human nature and [humanity's] ability to overcome great obstacles" when it came to writing the book.

 Plot

-Juliette Ferrars is a 17-year-old girl whose touch is lethal and could kill anyone who touches her skin for long enough, even if she doesn't mean to.
+Juliette Ferrars is a 17-year-old girl whose touch is lethal; anyone that comes into contact with her skin for long enough will die, even if she doesn't mean for it.
 Juliette is kept in an asylum 264 days prior to the start of the book after accidentally killing a small boy with her touch when she was 14.
-At the start of the book, there are many intentional strikethroughs and the writing is often erratic in order to serve as a visual representation of the chaos in Juliette's mind.
+At the start of the book, there are many intentional strike-throughs and the writing is often erratic in order to serve as a visual representation of the chaos in Juliette's mind.

 To her surprise, Juliette gets a cellmate who goes by the name of Adam Kent.
 He reminds Juliette of somebody distant she used to know; however, she convinces herself otherwise.
-At first, Adam and Juliette remain distant from each other but become closer over the week as Juliette shows him the ways of the asylum.
+At first, Adam and Juliette remain distant from each other, but become closer over the week as Juliette shows him the ways of the asylum.

 One day, The Reestablishment, a government that has the world within its grasp, comes for Juliette.
 It is revealed that Adam is a soldier for Warner, the chief commander of Sector 45 of The Reestablishment.
 Warner, who is also the son of The Reestablishment's Supreme Commander, makes Juliette an offer that includes her being able to get out of the asylum in turn for her torturing any prisoners with her touch as a weapon for The Reestablishment.

 Warner wants to feel the full effects of Juliette's power, but she refuses to touch or hurt him, so he forces her to torture a soldier named Jenkins.
-Warner also makes her torture a small child, which is revealed in a later novella to have been a simulation.
+Warner also makes her torture a small child, which is revealed in a later sequel to have been a simulation.